Medieval Mortar Recipe

-(A 600 year old still standing section of castle wall, built using the method described below)
+(A 600-year-old still-standing section of a castle wall, built using the method described below)

-Mortar has been made the same way for over 1000 years, with evidence of it first appearing in Britain as early as the 4th century.
-If you’ve ever been to a medieval castle then this is the type of mortar that was used as a cement to fix the stones in place, it was also used on the later roundhouses that people lived in up until the late medieval period.
+This Medieval Mortar Recipe has been made the same way for over 1,500 years, with evidence of it first appearing in Britain as early as the 4th century.
+If you’ve ever been to a medieval castle then this is the type of mortar that was used to fix the stones in place, it was also used on the later roundhouses that people lived in up until the late medieval period.

 But what exactly is Mortar and how is it made?

-Mortar is made by mixing sand, water and a type of binder, which in this case was Slaked lime.
-All along the coast line of Britain, Wales and Scotland you can find many of the kiln’s used to create slaked lime from its raw material, which was limestone.
+Mortar is made by mixing sand, water, and a type of binder, which in this case was Slaked lime.
+All along the coastline of Britain, you can find many of the kilns used to create slaked lime from its raw material, which was limestone.
+The firmness of the mortar comes from using a calcium-based mineral which causes the mixture to set into something close to stone, and the only calcium-based mineral available in huge amounts was limestone rock.

-Limestone rock is one of the softer rocks you can mine and is much easier to break off in chunks.
+Limestone rock is the only thing that can be mined in quantities big enough to produce enough mortar powder for a church or castle and is also one of the softer rocks which makes it much easier to break off in chunks.
 The rock would be taken to a kiln and placed in alternating layers of rock and coal until it was full up.

-The heat causes all of the carbon dioxide to be burned off and converts the limestone into calcium oxide, also known as quicklime.
-This is a very dangerous substance and the smoke from burning limestone can blind people, so the poor local village boy working on a kiln would have to risk losing his eyesight everyday in exchange for little wages.
+The heat from the burning coal causes all of the carbon dioxide to be burned off and converts the limestone into calcium oxide, also known as quicklime.
+This is a very dangerous substance and the smoke from burning limestone can blind people, so the poor local village boy working on a kiln would have to risk losing his eyesight every day in exchange for pitiful wages.

-Quicklime is a strong alkaline and works in the same way as a weak acid, but when water is added to it the quicklime (calcium oxide) turns into Slaked lime (calcium hydroxide) were it loses its burning properties but retains a very high calcium content.
-This is then mixed with sand and water to create mortar, a very early form of what most people know as cement.
+Quicklime is a strong alkaline and works in the same way as a weak acid, but when water is added to it, the quicklime (calcium oxide) turns into Slaked lime (calcium hydroxide) where it loses its burning properties but retains a very high calcium content.
+The slaked lime rocks are then smashed in a powder and mixed with sand and water to create mortar, a very early form of what most people call cement.

 (The remains of an old limestone kiln)